Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Detection of CRISPR
 -------------------
-CRISPR is an unique features for research of immunology. ``crispr`` is a useful subcommand for CRISPR detectiion.
+CRISPR is an unique features for research of immunology. ``crispr`` is a useful subcommand for CRISPR detection.
 ``crispr`` integrates `CRT <http://www.room220.com/crt/>`_ and compare genome annotation to remove false positive.
 Let's try it.